 Welcome to the home page of the Manhattanville IRB.
 This page describes the IRB's purpose, function, and procedures.
 For detailed guidelines and rules for investigators on campus, to download forms, for a schedule of deadlines, or for external resources, see the links on the left.
-To contact the IRB, send email to email@example.com.
+To contact the IRB, please send email to firstname.lastname@example.org.

 What is the IRB?

 Scientific research on humans has produced profound social benefits, but also poses ethical questions.
 Accordingly, federal law requires that research activity involving human subjects be regulated by a review board, whose purpose is to ensure that the subjects are treated humanely, respectfully, and fairly.
 Nearly all universities, colleges, hospitals, and other research locations have such review boards for human subject research.

 Manhattanville's Institutional Review Board (IRB) exists to oversee all campus human-subject research and study on behalf of the College.
 Its charge is to protect both faculty and students from unethical conduct or exploitation, to give guidance and support to researchers, and to ensure that participants are treated with respect and dignity.
 The IRB reviews proposed research protocols and has the authority to approve, require modifications in, or disapprove the research activity.